openshift/training/docs/02-install.md

 initial worker EC2 instance types.

 ## Generate Installer Configuration File
-This example will use the `--dir` option.
 The first step is to ask the installer to pre-generate an installer configuration file, `install-config.yaml`:

 ```sh
 openshift-install --dir /path/to/something create install-config